 Function BIRN

-Jessica Turner is project manager for the Function BIRN testbed, headed by BIRN Principal Investigator Stephen G. Potkin, Ph.D.
-She is an assistant professor in residence at the University of California at Irvine (UCI) Department of Psychiatry and Human Behavior. Â Her primary research interests are in multivariate analyses of imaging data, and in ontological representations of cognitive experiments.
+Jessica Turner is the former project manager for the Function BIRN testbed, headed by BIRN Principal Investigator Steven G. Potkin, Ph.D.
+She is an associate professor of translational neuroscience at the Mind Research Network, Albuquerque, NM, with a volunteer appointment at the Department of Psychiatry at the University of New Mexico.
+Her primary research interests are in multivariate analyses of imaging data and in ontological representations of cognitive experiments.

 Collaborators